 We’ll leave it there for this week’s sermon.

-In upcoming posts I’ll look in more detail at the six key steps within the Racing Weight System, and how I’m attempting to implement them
+Check out the next post in this series where I’ll be looking at the key things to focus on if you want to lose weight by cycling.
+I’ll look in more detail at the six key steps within the Racing Weight System, and how I’m attempting to implement them

 In the meantime, I’m keen to know how you’re getting on in your own ‘Get Lean For July/The Holidays/Good’ challenge.
 Or have you already used the Racing Weight System to good effect?